-Argument Format Description BootEnv- Version integer Internal 'Boot Environment' data version Hardware- Version $\operatorname{string}$ Returns the hardware version IntHardware- Version information for the Reader and internal hardware.
+Argument Format Description BootEnv- Version integer Internal 'Boot Environment' data version Hardware- Version string Returns the hardware version IntHardware- Version information for the Reader and internal hardware.

-Argument Format Description SerialNumber string Returns the Reader's hardware IntSerialNumber serial number for the Reader and internal hardware.
-MACAddress $\operatorname{string}$ MAC address of the unit's Ethernet port.
+Argument Format Description SerialNumber string Returns the Reader's hardware IntSerialNumber serial number for thr Reader and internal hardware.
+MACAddress string MAC address of the unit's Ethernet port.
 HLAVerison string Returns the High Level Assembly (HLA) information for the Reader.
-RegionsValid $\mathrm{integer}[\mathrm{,integer,}\dots]$ Indicates the numerical values of the region this hardware.
-FeaturesValid integer[,integer,] Indicates features enabled on this hardwa BIOSVersion string Returns the version information for the Re PTN integer.integer Product Type Number This is used to dif Reader models.
+RegionsValid integer[,integer,] Indicates the numerical values of the region on this hardware.
+FeaturesValid integer[,integer,] Indicates features enabled on this hardwa BIOSVersion string Returns the version information for the Re PTN integer.integer Product Type Number This is used to different to different to the second Reader models.
 UptimeSeconds integer Time since last reboot in seconds.
 BootStatus integer Bootloader status.
 This indicates various detected by the boot loader.
 BootReason Cold Processor The reason for the last reboot.
 A Cold re Reboot External when power is first applied to the Reader Watchdog Processor / Reboot occurs when software External reboot.
-External Watchdogs are the resul Watchdog Fallback Reader being reset by the embedded water feature.
+External Watchdogs are the resul Watchdog Fallback Reader being reset by the embedded wate feature.
 An External Watchdog Fallback after repeated watchdog resets and an au rollback of the image (if available).
-PowerFailTime integer Linux time of last power fail expressed in Only defined for the first boot following a failure.
-ActivePowerSource PoE jack Indicates power source as either Power over 1 0 (PoE) or power jack.
+PowerFailTime integer Linux time of last power fail expressed in Only defined for the first boot following ε failure.
+ActivePowerSource PoE jack Indicates power source as either Power ov (PoE) or power jack.